 Self-hosted

-Both OpenVPN and Pangolin have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity and features when making your decision.
+Pangolin appears to have several advantages over OpenVPN, particularly in popularity, growth, licensing and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash, Python.
 However, they differ in their additional technology choices: OpenVPN uses C, Objective-C, Perl while Pangolin leverages JavaScript, CSS, Typescript, JSX, Next.js, Golang.